Pros and Cons of Studying Online

 - Attending colleges on-line doesn't offer prompt and immediate feedback that is the norm with the traditional class setting.
 On campus, student's performance can be assessed on the spot, unlike with distance education colleges where students have to wait for the tutor’s feedback while their works are being reviewed.

 - Distance education doesn't offer all courses on the web, so students pursuing certain degrees may not find their courses available.
 Understandably so, because not all educational programs are suited for an on-line study, a good example being the medical courses.

-The reason for this great opportunity today stems from the advent of advanced computer and IT technologies, and because of this sole factor, the educational system itself has become revolutionised.
+The reason for this great opportunity today stems from the advent of advanced computers and IT technologies, and because of this sole factor, the educational system itself has become revolutionized.

 Technological innovations have changed the complete scenario of the learning system with the introduction of the concept of distance education.

 Students perspectives on distance learning...

 Do you think more people from all over the world will benefit from attending distance education colleges?